molbiodiv/bcdatabaser/README.md

                              pushed to zenodo are public and receive a doi so they can not simply be deleted.
 Default: false

+    [--zenodo-author-name <STRING>]
+                             Name of the author that created this file.
+                             Required if --zenodo-token-file is used,
+                             otherwise ignored.

+    [--zenodo-author-orcid <STRING>]
+                             ORCID iD of the author that created this file.
+                             Required if --zenodo-token-file is used,
+                             otherwise ignored.

     [--help]                 show help